Latin regional pronunciation

 In many countries, these regional varieties are still in general use in schools and churches.
 The Italian model is increasingly advocated in ecclesiastical contexts and now widely followed in such contexts by speakers of English, sometimes with slight variations.
 The Liber Usualis prescribes a silent "h", except in the two words "mihi" and "nihil", which are pronounced //miki// and //nikil// (this is not universally followed).
-Some Anglophone singers choose to pronounce "h" as //h// for extra clarity.
+Some Anglophone singers pronounce "h" as //h//.